-Our tone of voice can be more harmful/beneficial than we think.
+Our tone of voice can be more harmful or beneficial than we think.
+Let’s make sure you’re using your voice the right way.
 Most people have a tight vocal mechanism leading to a voice that’s less attractive & warm-sounding than it could be.
 Many of us use either upspeak or even hold on to the last syllable.

 Dragging the last syllable is also a problem.
-Listen around for it, you’ll hear it everywhere!
+Listen around for it; you’ll hear it everywhere!
 Where the intention may be to sound “nice,” we end up seeming condescending.
 You see where I’m going with this.
 Condescending does not lead to persuasion or significant influence.

 Even when upspeak & holding onto the last syllable isn’t an issue, you’ll hear tight voices that don’t sound as warm, engaging & magnetic as they can.

-When we find ourselves in more anxiety-ridden situations (which those of us who continue to strive for greater success consistently do) we tend to use a flat intonation pattern.
-Doing so causes your listener to lose interest and let their minds wander.When we find ourselves in more anxiety-ridden situations, we tend to use a flat intonation pattern.
-Click To Tweet
+When we find ourselves in more anxiety-ridden situations (which those who continue to strive for greater success consistently do), we tend to use a flat intonation pattern.
+Doing so causes your listener to lose interest and let their minds wander.

-3. Ands, ifs or buts
+3. No Ands, ifs, or buts

 Run-on sentences make it very difficult for people to process the information you’re putting out there.
-Picture this: You’re in a meeting trying to make a point & the word you use most is “and” & it’s the loudest word in the sentence.
+Picture this: You’re in a meeting trying to make a point & the word you use most is “and,” & it’s the loudest word in the sentence.
 You spend the most time on it.

 Don’t make this mistake!
 Run-on sentences encourage interruptions & cause bosses & clients to micromanage you.
 Listen around for others in meetings, then listen for yourself.
-If you’re serious about being more persuasive, you’ll record your side of a phone call.Run-on sentences encourage interruptions & cause bosses & clients to micromanage you.
-Click To Tweet
+If you’re serious about being more persuasive, you’ll record your side of a phone call.

 4. Closed body language